B2C (business-to-consumer) marketing is an array of best practices, strategies, methods, and tactics for promoting products and services to consume...

-How Artificial Intelligence is Transforming Modern Marketing
+How Artificial Intelligence Is Shaping Modern Marketing

 Are your marketing strategies taking advantage of the massive leaps in technological innovation to reach your customers when—and where—it matters?
 In the arms race that is modern marketing, failure to capitalize on advances in emerging technologies such as artificial intelligence can result in customer engagement levels far behind your tech-enhanced competitors.